CharlieHomewood/project-skyline/Game Ideas/Setting.md

 Drugs in the world:
 - Soot
 	- derived from chylino, black powder that is mixed with water and rubbed onto eyelids
-	- causes euphoria and magic users sometimes lose control of their power whilst
+	- causes euphoria and semi-consciousness
+	- magic users sometimes lose control of their power whilst in that semi-conscious state
+	-

 Other places in world:
 - Nettersende